The following accessibility statement applies to the website www.sgul.ac.uk.

 - some video embeds do not have captions

-If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille, please get in touch at:
+If you need information on this website in a different format such as accessible PDF, large print, easy read, audio recording or braille, please get in touch by emailing firstname.lastname@example.org.

 Reporting accessibility problems with this website

-We’re always looking to improve the accessibility of this website.
-If you find any problems not listed on this page or think we’re not meeting accessibility requirements, contact the St George’s web team at firstname.lastname@example.org.
-Please be as specific as you can and let us know of ideas you have for improving our content accessibility standard.
+We are always looking to improve the accessibility of this website.
+If you find any problems not listed on this page or think we are not meeting accessibility requirements, please contact our Digital Team by emailing email@example.com.

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).